DomXEQ/XEQ-GUI/README.md

   --confirm-external-bind
 ```

 **Note:** The `--daemon-address=sn01:18091` uses the Docker container name `sn01` so the wallet-rpc container can communicate with the daemon container over Docker's internal network.
-Both containers must be on the same Docker network (default `bridge` network).
+Both containers must be on the same custom Docker network (`equilibria-network`) to enable DNS resolution by container name.

 **Note:** The wallet RPC uses port 18084.
 If the GUI doesn't connect automatically, you may need to configure the wallet RPC port in the GUI settings.